JOIN LOGIN JOIN

 Either way, treat this reprint for what it is: GW deciding to toss fans a bone and rerun two popular minis.
 No mystery, no magic, just fresh copies of cool sculpts hitting shelves again.

-Grab them if you like them, skip them if you don’t, and keep an eye on the Grotmas Calendar because the holiday mayhem may just be starting.
+Grab them if you like them, skip them if you don’t, and keep an eye on the Grotmas Calendar because the holiday mayhem has only just begun.

 See All The Exclusive Warhammer Miniatures